 What Does LPC Mean?

-LPCs are mental health professionals.
-Even if they obtain a doctorate, they are not psychiatrists in that it is not a medical degree, they are not medical doctors, and therefore they cannot prescribe medication.
-Rather, they use therapy and their tools and abilities to help their patients.
-They are trained to work with a variety of situations, including individuals, groups, families, and couples, whether children or adults.
-Licensed professional counselors can diagnose and treat a wide spectrum of emotional, mental, and behavioral issues and disorders, such as:
+LPCs are licensed mental health professionals.
+Even if they obtain a doctorate, they are not psychiatrists, in that they are not awarded a medical degree, they are not medical doctors, and are not qualified to prescribe medication.
+Rather, they use therapy and the tools and skills developed in their postgraduate degrees to help their patients.
+They are trained to work with a variety of situations, including individuals, groups, families, and couples, and are typically skilled in human resources and working with people of all ages.
+Licensed professional counselors can diagnose and treat a wide spectrum of emotional, mental, and behavioral issues and disorders, including:

 - Post-traumatic stress disorder